Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/communication.common-readme.md

 - a static token (suitable for short-lived clients used to e.g. send one-off Chat messages) or
 - a callback function that ensures a continuous authentication state (ideal e.g. for long Calling sessions).
+- a token credential capable of obtaining an Entra user token.
+You can provide any implementation of [Azure.Core.TokenCredential](/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
+It is suitable for scenarios where Entra user access tokens are needed to authenticate with Communication Services.

 The tokens supplied to the `CommunicationTokenCredential` either through the constructor or via the token refresher callback can be obtained using the Azure Communication Identity library.